Non-English versions of The Simpsons: Italian

 I Simpson has been aired in Italy since October 1, 1991.
 The main voices are by Tonino Accolla (Homer), Liù Bosisio (Marge), Ilaria Stagni (Bart) and Monica Ward (Lisa).
 The animation of the show is changed: whenever something written in English appears on screen, the Italian version superimposes the translated phrase.
 In the initial blackboard scene, Bart reads the phrase translated but the blackboard itself still shows the English words.
-While all of the character names remain in English, some have been modified, possibly to be easier to understand and recognize as a name to the audience: most notably, Moe became Boe (and all shots of his bar's sign are graphically modified accordingly), Edna Krabappel is named Caprapall, Chief Wiggum is Commissario Winchester and Itchy and Scratchy are replaced by Grattachecca e Fichetto (the first refers to a typical granita sold in Rome.
-Fichetto is a person who wants to be cool but not in an exaggerated way).
+While all of the character names remain in English, some have been modified, possibly to be easier to understand and recognize as a name to the audience: most notably, Moe became Boe (and all shots of his bar's sign are graphically modified accordingly), Edna Krabappel is named Caprapall, Chief Wiggum is Commissario Winchester, Itchy and Scratchy are replaced by Grattachecca e Fichetto (the first refers to a typical granita sold in Rome.
+Fichetto is a person who wants to be cool but not in an exaggerated way) and Constance Harm is replaced by Grazia Negata (Pardon Denied, with Grazia being also an Italian female given name as well).
 All characters having roles in their name (Principal Skinner, Chief Wiggum, Groundskeeper Willie, etc.) or English words (Fat Tony) have received literal translation for their title, with Sideshow (Mel and Bob) becoming Telespalla (the word did not exist in Italian before the show, but it is a good translation since spalla is the role of a sideshow).
 Many characters are dubbed with strong local accents, notably Groundskeeper Willie (Giardiniere Willie, Gardener Willie) is Sardinian for instance, as Sardinia is considered to be Italy's equivalent of Scotland, stereotypically rustic.
-In addition, Otto Mann (Otto Disc) speaks with a Milanese accent, Carl Carlson with a Venetian, Chief Wiggum/Winchester and Lou with Neapolitan and Eddie in Barese (likely a stereotype of most police officers in Italy originating from the South), Lionel Hutz and Snake Jailbird (Serpente) with Roman, Reverend Lovejoy with Calabrese and Fat Tony with Sicilian.
+In addition, Otto Mann (Otto Disc) speaks with a Milanese accent, Carl Carlson with a Venetian, Chief Wiggum/Winchester and Lou with Neapolitan and Eddie in Barese (likely a stereotype of most police officers in Italy originating from the South), Lionel Hutz and Snake Jailbird (Serpe) with Roman, Reverend Lovejoy with Calabrese and Fat Tony with Sicilian.